techlore/go-incognito/Scripts/Section 1/6_ The Convenience Line.md

 some, and introductory to others--be aware of your boundaries and how different people have different lines.

-[Queue Outro Promos]

 Once again, every lesson will start with the basics, and progressively get less and less convenient, and this is where you have to draw a line.
 I am sure that not everyone watching this course will follow everything I discuss to the max, and that is totally okay.
 This course is setup to be used by anybody, no matter who you are.
-So I now grant you the ability to \*Hold pencil up\* draw your own line.
+So I now grant you the ability to *(Hold pencil up)* draw your own line.
 Thank you for being here, and see you in the next lesson.